landreavega/Pollution-Data-Science-Project/README.md

 Select FinalProject_group020.ipynb

 # Known Bugs:
-Heatmaps do not showup in Githtub.
+Heatmaps do not show up in Githtub.
 Run in Jupyter notebook to see the fully functional project.